Film Festival

 Film has the magical power to bring people together, to inspire, to educate, to help us explore our identities, and uncover new and forgotten stories.

-For 30 years JCC Sonoma County has fostered a strong appreciation of Jewish and Israeli Cinema within the communities of our county.
-Continuing the tradition of superior cultural programs, the festival brings the newest and best of Jewish-themed and Israeli films that are rarely if ever featured on our local silver screens.
+For 30 years JCC Sonoma County has fostered a strong appreciation of Jewish Cinema within the communities of our county.
+Continuing the tradition of superior cultural programs, the festival brings the newest and best of Jewish-themed films that are rarely if ever featured on our local silver screens.

 Since the Fall of 2000, JCC SoCo has partnered with Rialto Cinemas to give a home for its annual Jewish Film Festival.
 A partnership we are proud to be a part of, and thank our friends at Rialto for their support over the years.